f5devcentral/xc-logProxy/README.md

 <img src="images/logreceiver.png" width=75% height=75% alt="Flowers">

-Sample F5DCS workload templates are available in the 'xcTemplates' directory that can be utilized to deploy either a TCP or HTTP Log Proxy service with accompanying load balancer.
+Sample F5DCS workload templates are available in the [xcTemplates](https://github.com/gregcoward/logProxy/tree/main/xcTemplates) directory that can be utilized to deploy either a TCP or HTTP Log Proxy service with accompanying load balancer.
 Once deployed it is a simple matter of directing the desired log receiver to the exposed endpoint.

 **Would be recommended for testing purposes only*